No. 5 on Amazon YA Historical Fiction!

 ‘Reconquista is brilliant.
 It vividly brings the past to life.’
 Pre-publication reviewer.

 ‘This book is a real treat.
 I became immersed in the turbulent world of thirteenth century southern Spain; the politics, the landscape, the intrigue from the perspective of a small group of close friends.‘ Amazon review

 ‘This is such an exciting story.
 The very first chapter had me hooked and I just kept on reading.’
 Amazon review

 A novel for young adults and adventure story lovers of all ages.
 Reconquista is the first book in the ‘Al Andalus’ series.
 It reached No 5 in the Amazon YA Historical Fiction chart in April 2016.

-‘Reconquista II'(working title) picks up where the first novel ended.
+‘Reconquista II'(working title) is Book II in the Al Andalus series.
+It picks up where the first novel ended.
 Our heroes still have battles to fight, either out in the lawless countryside or at home in the city, as Jerez adjusts to life under its new rulers.